petershin/liferay-learn/docs/dxp/latest/en/site-building/displaying-content/additional-content-display-options/displaying-collections.md

 1. Select the new image and click *Add*.

-1. Navigate back to the Home page to see your image added to the list.
+1. Navigate back to the home page to see your image added to the list.

 Content sets provide one place to define content and other assets to be displayed all over your site.
 Their reusability also means less repeated work involved in getting great content delivered to your users.